toastedsalad/nvim/README.md

 Just untar it near neovim.

+### Install your choice of LSP.
+This is omnisharp.
-2. Install and configure the LSP for Vim.
+Install and configure the LSP for Vim.
 The getting started guide is pretty good and will get you going. https://github.com/VonHeikemen/lsp-zero.nvim?tab=readme-ov-file

 When the time comes to configure the Lsp, you will need to provide the following as the server: